 Her worship certainly dates to the early period of ancient Egyptian history as she is mentioned in the Pyramid Texts as “Bat of two faces; the one who is saved who has saved myself from all evil things”.
 Her dual faces may represent her ability to see both the past and future, but it is also possible that the two faces represent the two banks of the Nile or both Upper and Lower Egypt.

 She is rarely depicted in ancient Egyptian art (she occasionally appears as a celestial cow surrounded by stars), however, her human face with bovine features often adorned jewellery and amulets.
-A cow goddess who is though to be Bat appears on a pectoral from the twelfth dynasty flanked by Horus and Set (representing upper and lower Egypt) implying that she was a force which unified the two lands.
-It is possible that it is Bat rather than Hathor who is depicted on the Narmer Palette and Gerzeh Palette (also known as the “cow palette” or the “Hathor Palette”) as the name of the goddess depicted is not confirmed on either artifact.
+A cow goddess, who is thought to be Bat, appears on a pectoral from the twelfth dynasty flanked by Horus and Set (representing upper and lower Egypt) implying that she was a force which unified the two lands.
+It is possible that it is Bat, rather than Hathor, who is depicted on the Narmer Palette and Gerzeh Palette (also known as the “cow palette” or the “Hathor Palette”), as the name of the goddess depicted is not confirmed on either artifact.

 - Bard, Kathryn (2008) An introduction to the Archaeology of Ancient Egypt

 - Kemp, Barry J (1991) Ancient Egypt: Anatomy of a Civilisation

 - Lesko, Barbara S (1999) The great goddesses of Egypt